 The line moved forward until I found myself in front of a priest who was, I think, pouring something over a lingam.
 The priests treated me like everyone else but I don’t remember what they did.
 I think one of them put vibhuti on my forehead, and I think I was conscious of it being there for hours afterward while I walked around the dark cavernous spaces, but my memory of that day is so fragmented and distorted that I don’t really know.

 After that I wandered around the temple for hours.
 My memories are fragmentary.
 I remember standing in a room with many small sculptures.
-Maybe this was the room with the statues of the 63 Tamil saints that Ramana mentions.
+Today I know that this was the room with statues of 63 Tamil saints that Ramana mentions.
 Of course I had never heard of Ramana then.
 I also remember climbing the south gopuram or gate tower of the temple.
 This gopuram is the one that’s visible from Ramana’s house.
 A tiny stairway, so small that it seemed more like a tunnel than a stairway, zigzagged up to the roof 170 feet above the ground.
 I’ve been told that visitors are no longer allowed up there because it’s too dangerous.
 There was no guard rail, the roof was very narrow, and the surface sloped so rain and possibly tourists would slide off easily.
 There were so many foolhardy young men up there, including me, that we were in danger of accidentally knocking each other off.